|

 |||||||||||||||||||||||||||

+The Hôtel and La Table De MAMY NOUNOU On-site are 14 studio apartments, each with telephone, air-conditioning, ceiling fans, a kitchenette, and TV.
 Set less than 1km (1/2 mile) east of the fishing village of Tartane, this is the most easterly restaurant in the most easterly hotel on La Caravelle peninsula.
 The setting, as created and maintained by a team of English-speaking expatriates from the French mainland, is idyllic, a renovated complex perched within a hill-hugging compound of veranda-fronted buildings overlooking the sea.
 The restaurant is the main allure of the well-managed and carefully maintained Hotel Caravelle.
 Lunches are faster, and less elaborately orchestrated, than the candlelit dinners, where guests linger longer within an ambience that falls midway between what you'd expect on the French mainland and what you find in Fort-de-France.
-Menu items change frequently but might include a colombo (spicy Creole stew) concocted from shark meat, fish, shellfish, or chicken; braised filets of red mullet with tropical fruits; or, depending on the mood of the chef, ...
+Menu items change frequently but might include a colombo (spicy Creole stew) concocted from fish, or chicken; braised filets of red mullet with tropical fruits; or, depending on the mood of the chef, classic dishes such as foie gras.
 Desserts might feature a semi-moist version of chocolate cake, or perhaps a rum-and-orange-flavored soufflé.
-There's dining on the veranda,..., and, from virtually all points, a sweeping view of the sea.
-On-site are 14 studio apartments, each with telephone, air-conditioning, ceiling fans, a kitchenette, and TV.
+There's dining on the veranda, easy access to a garden, and, from virtually all points, a sweeping view of the sea.
+On-site are 15 studio apartments, each with telephone, air-conditioning, ceiling fans, a kitchenette, and TV.
+Accommodations rent for 61€ to 84€ double. ( Frommer's Caribbean, 23rd Edition )

-The Hôtel The energetic Mahler family has transformed this simple hotel with their artwork from africa, where Patriarch Jean-Paul worked for several decades as a hotel manager.Several of the "family" rooms connect, making them good for groups.
-The refurbished two-bedroom apartment conveniently has two bathrooms.
-All accommodations have terrace kitchenettes.
-Steep steps lead down to a long beach where surf's up.
-At sunset, take a perfect Caribbean cocktail before your epicurean dinner at the terrace restaurant, with its splendid view of mountains and ocean.
+The energetic Mahler family transformed this simple hotel with a renovation and their artwork from Africa, where patriarch Jean-Paul worked for several decades as a manager of five-star hotels.
+Several of the "family" rooms connect, making them good for groups.
+All the rooms are a good size.
+Steep steps lead down to a long beach, where surf's up.
+At sunset, you can take a perfect Caribbean cocktail before your dinner at the terrace restaurant, with its splendid view of mountains and ocean.
 Teak chairs and tables on its verandah look smart, as does the overhanging red tin roof.

 The Hôtel